SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

   - `"txtContent":"=padEnd('DogFood', 10, 'A')"` results in _DogFoodAAA_
   - `"txtContent":"=padEnd('DogFood', 10, 'AB')"` results in _DogFoodABA_
   - `"txtContent":"=padEnd('DogFood', 5, 'A')"` results in _DogFood_
-- `getThumbnailImage`: returns a URL pointing to image for a given image field and preferred size.
+- `getThumbnailImage`: returns a URL pointing to an image for a given image field and preferred size.
-  - `"src":"=getThumbnailImage([$ImageField], 400, 200)"` results in a URL pointing to image for a given image field with 400 width and 200 height
+  - `"src":"=getThumbnailImage([$ImageField], 400, 200)"` results in a URL pointing to an image for a given image field with 400 width and 200 height

 **Conditional operator** - The conditional operator is:

 - `?`: Conditional operations written in Abstract Tree Syntax use `?` as the operator.
 This is to achieve an expression equivalent to `a ? b : c`, where if the expression `a` evaluates to true, then the result is `b`, else the result is `c`.
-For Excel style expressions you write these with an `if` statement.
+For Excel-style expressions, you write these with an `if` statement.
 Regardless, there are three operands.
 The first is the condition to evaluate.
 The second is the result when the condition is true.
 The third is the result when the condition is false.
   - `"txtContent":"=if(4 < 5, 'yes', 'no')"` results in _"yes"_
   - `"txtContent":"=if(4 > 5, 'yes', 'no')"` results in _"no"_

-**Multi-value field-related operators** - The following operators are only used in a context with multi-value field of type Person, Lookup, or Choice.
+**Multi-value field-related operators** - The following operators are only used in a context with multi-value fields of type Person, Lookup, or Choice.

 - `length`
 - `join`